-To facilitate this process (as shown in the following figure; The Cross Sector Coordination Model for the Restoration of Essential Infrastructure and Services) the MRM supported by the Emergency Management Group will as early as practicable:
+To facilitate this process the MRM supported by the Emergency Management Group will as early as practicable:

-- Survey the extent of damage and evaluate financial and material aid needs. - Provide a priority listing to assist agencies in the performance of their functions to address community needs.

-- Monitor the acquisition and application of financial and material aid required during the recovery period. - Create a clear, implementable, and timely Municipal Recovery Action Plan as required (large scale emergency). - As required deploy Municipal Building Surveyor, Environmental Health Officer and any other relevant specialist staff to conduct assessments. - Survey the emotional and social impact of the event for both individuals and the community.
+- Survey the extent of damage and evaluate financial and material aid needs. - Provide a priority listing to assist agencies in the performance of their functions to address community needs. - Monitor the acquisition and application of financial and material aid required during the recovery period. - Create a clear, implementable, and timely Municipal Recovery Action Plan as required (large scale emergency). - As required deploy Municipal Building Surveyor, Health Protection Officer and any other relevant specialist staff to conduct assessments. - Survey the emotional and social impact of the event for both individuals and the community. - Teams undertaking Secondary Impact Assessments should also consider the provision of psychological first aid by either including an appropriately trained person in the team (e.g. Red Cross or VCCEM) or providing psychological first aid training to those doing the assessment

-Colac Otway Shire Council will record impact assessment data provided using CrisisWorks (formerly MECC Central) in the People and Properties function.
+Colac Otway Shire Council will record impact assessment data provided using CrisisWorks in the People and Properties function.